 How to add 3D Animated Wallpapers to the Windows 10 Desktop

-Most desktop wallpapers are static, 2D images.
-However, that doesn’t mean you can’t add animated, otherwise live, wallpapers to the Windows 10 desktop.
-In fact, you can add a variety of wallpapers to Windows 10 with animations and 3D effects to give your desktop a little more pizazz.
+When we think of a desktop wallpaper, we usually think of a static 2D image.
+However, Windows 10 allows a wild variety of wallpaper types, including animated images and 3D effects.
+In fact, you can add a variety of wallpapers to Windows 10 with animations and 3D effects to give your desktop a little more visual appeal.

 Add Some Space Wormholes to the Desktop with Space Journey 3D